Dmitrii93/test50/README.md

 * Pay attention to semantics: any HTML might work, but choosing the right tags show you care.
 * Show us you know how to create a modern user interface using material UI.

-**Timing**

-You decide yourself how much time and effort you invest in it, but quality(!) and a reasonable delivery time are always highly appreciated.
-Please send us an email (jobs@clubee.com) when you think the assignment is ready for review.
-Please mention your name, Github username, and a link to what we need to review.